bhuwang/angular-playground/README.md

-# Angular Event Registration — Demo Application for Angular JS
+# Angular Event Registration — Demo Application using Angular JS 1.x

 This project is a sample application demonstrating a more fully developed realistic single page angular application.

 ### Server

-Two Servers are provided, an ASP.NET MVC server, and a node server.
-If using the ASP.NET server, simply start it up in IIS.
-If using the node server, from the command line run "npm install" and then either "server.sh" if you are on a linux box or "server.bat" if you are on a windows box.
+Two Servers are provided, a Tomcat server, and a Apache server.
+Any server which support JAVA EE would work instead for backend and any server would work for front end as well.
+You can use IIS/node/JBOSS depending upon your experience.
+I have also attached the apache configuration file with this code base.

 ### Running the application

 Navigate your browser to `http://localhost:8000/` to see the app running in your browser.
-You may have to add the page to the url such as EventDetails.html depending on where you are at in the course.
-The port may be configured either in the node server or on IIS.
+If you use different port then you may want to adjust the url in EventDataService.js file.